-We receive substantially all of our consumers from third party referrals.
+We receive substantially all of our consumers from third-party referrals.
 Generally, family members of potential homecare consumers are made aware of available in-home or alternative living arrangements through a state or local case management system.
 These systems are operated by governmental or private agencies.
 We receive referrals from state departments on aging, rehabilitation, mental health and children's services, county departments of social services, the Veterans Health Administration and city departments on aging.
 Other service referrals, particularly in our home health division, come from physicians, hospitals, long-term care facilities and private insurers.
 Accordingly, there is no single referral source that accounts for a substantial portion of our referrals.

 In our home & community services division, we provide ongoing education and outreach to our target communities, both to inform residents about state and locally-subsidized care options and to communicate our role in providing quality home & community services.
 We also utilize consumer-direct sales, marketing and advertising programs designed to attract consumers.
 Our home health services are marketed through a dedicated sales team which consists of account executives and care coordinators.
 Our account executives market our services to potential referral sources including physicians and to large retirement housing programs.
-Our care coordinators facilitate our integrated service offering by working in unison with our home & community services segment resources.
-Our care coordinators identify consumers who are being served by our home & community care givers and conduct an initial evaluation of the consumer's needs for services offered by our home health division.
-If there are specific health needs identified we facilitate an evaluation by a qualified nurse for admission into the home health segment and proceed to obtain appropriate physician orders for the provision of home health services.
+Our care coordinators facilitate our coordinated care program and our integrated service offering by working in unison with our home & community services segment resources.
+Our care coordinators identify consumers who are being served by our home & community care givers and conduct an initial evaluation of the consumer's needs for medical services.
+If there are specific health needs identified we facilitate an evaluation by a qualified nurse to obtain appropriate physician orders for the provision of home health services.